 - i.
 Financial Institutions: a freezing measure can be suspending listed client's access to bank accounts which have funds or blocking transactions which can deplete such; - ii.
-DNFBPs like TCSPs, Accountants and law firms: a freezing measure can be holding onto any funds, assets the client may have deposited with the TCSP/Accountant/Law Firm (including payment for services) while discontinuing the clients requested transactions.
-Could be blocking the transfer of ownership of legal entities, stopping the registration of such as requested by client; and - iii.
-VASPs20: a freezing measure can be holding onto the funds/value from client (e.g in VASP's custody) to trade and transfer virtual assets, despite client having asked for same.
+DNFBPs like Accountants and law firms: a freezing measure can be holding onto any funds, assets the client may have deposited with the Accountant/Law Firm (including payment for services) while discontinuing the client's requested services or transactions.
+Could be blocking the transfer of ownership of legal entities, stopping the registration of such as requested by client.

-9.3.2 Prohibition
+10.3.2 Prohibition